This article provides information about printing best practices.

 Print the document to reproduce the issue.
 After printing, a spool file is saved under /var/spool/cups-ctx/$logon_user/$spool_file.

-If the spool file is PCL, or if the client OS is Windows, copy the spool file to the client and print it by using the client-side printer.
-After completing this step, test it by using the other printer driver.
+If the spool file is PCL, or if the client OS is Windows, copy the spool file to the client and print it on the client-side printer by using a different printer driver.

-To change the mapped printer to another third-party printer driver, use the postscript client printer as an example:
+Change the mapped printer to use a different printer driver.
+The following example uses the postscript client printer as an example:

 Log on to an active session and open a browser on the client desktop.